-I bought a plain chipboard Ampersand from my local craft shop.
-Using a box knife, I VERY GINGERLY cut the top off.
-Please be careful with those fingers!!
+Start by getting a plain paper mache Ampersand from your local craft shop.
+Then, using a box knife, VERY GINGERLY cut the top off.
+Please be careful with those fingers on this step!!

 Once the top was off, this what was inside.
 So interesting, right?

 Remove the inside support pieces and you have created your empty vessel or container for the moss.